-That’s right, the three countries which are not using the metric system are Liberia, Myanmar and of course… the United States of America.
+That’s right — the three countries which are not using the metric system are Liberia, Myanmar and of course… the United States of America.
 Why is the United States so keen on preserving the imperial system?
-In short, Americans don’t hate the metric system – they hate change, just like the rest of world.
+In short, it’s not because Americans hate the metric system — it’s because they hate change, just like the rest of world.
 But in an ever-connected world, can the US afford not to line up to a standard that everybody else seems to adhere to?
-As we’ll learn, this resistance to change comes at a cost.
-At the same time, change also costs.
+As we’ll learn, this resistance to change comes at a cost but at the same time, change also has a cost.

 Why the US uses the imperial system

-Because of the British of course.
-Once the British Empire colonized North America hundreds of years ago, it brought with it the British Imperial System which itself was a tangled mess of sub-standardized medieval weights and measurements.
+Because of the British, of course.
+When the British Empire colonized North America hundreds of years ago, it brought with it the British Imperial System, which was itself a tangled mess of sub-standardized medieval weights and measurements.
 By the time America proclaimed its independence in 1776, the former colonies still had trouble measuring uniformly across the continent.
-In fact, the forefathers knew this well and sought to address this problem.
+In fact, the forefathers knew this well and sought to address the problem.
 The first step was granting Congress the power “to coin Money … and fix the Standard of Weights and Measures,” as stated in Article I, Section 8 of the newly formed Constitution.
-In 1790, secretary of state Thomas Jefferson made an analysis of the matter and felt reluctant to stir his country towards the decimal-based metric system, at the time still a fledgling standard born in France.
+In 1790, secretary of state Thomas Jefferson made an analysis of the matter and felt reluctant to stir his country towards the decimal-based metric system — at the time still a fledgling standard born in France.

-The cold relations with France didn’t help too much either.
-The proclamation of the metric system was made on June 22nd, 1799 at Paris with the storage in the Archives of the Republic of the physical embodiments of the standard, the prototype metre and the prototype kilogram, both made of a platinum alloy, witnessed by representatives of the French and several foreign governments and most important natural philosophers of the time.
-France snubbed the U.S. when it invited dignitaries from foreign countries to travel to Paris to learn about the metric system.
+America’s icy relationship with France didn’t help too much, either.
+The proclamation of the metric system was made on June 22nd, 1799 in Paris with the storage in the Archives of the Republic as the physical embodiments of the standard.
+The prototype meter and the prototype kilogram, both made of a platinum alloy, were witnessed by representatives of the French and several foreign governments, as well as some of the important natural philosophers of the time.
+However, France snubbed the U.S. when it invited dignitaries from foreign countries to travel to Paris to learn about the metric system.

-It’s important to note, however, that even if US representatives had traveled to Paris, they must likely wouldn’t have returned with favorable news.
+It’s important to note, however, that even if US representatives had traveled to Paris, they most likely wouldn’t have returned with favorable news.
 In 1821, after studying the various units of measurement used by the 22 states, Secretary of State John Quincy Adams determined that the U.S. Customary System was sufficiently uniform and required no changes.
-Most people thought actually that the metric won’t survive Napoleon’s rule.
-They were wrong, however, and by the time the American Civil War ended, most of Europe had turned metric, besides the proud British of course.
+Most people actually believed that the metric system wouldn’t survive Napoleon’s rule.
+They were wrong, however, and by the time the American Civil War ended, most of Europe had turned metric — other than the proud British of course.

-Following the second WWII, the world began a cycle that’s still taking place today: globalization.
-As America was importing and exporting more and more goods, it found itself in a predicament when trading with other countries, most of which used metric.
-American companies had to make twin labels, train workers and students with both systems and re-purpose thousands of machines across various industries.
-The costs were and still are enormous.
+Following WWII, the world started a cycle that’s still continuing today: globalization.
+As America was importing and exporting more and more goods, it found itself in a predicament when trading with other countries, as most of them were using the metric system.
+American companies had to make twin labels, train workers and students on both systems and re-purpose thousands of machines across various industries.
+The costs were, and still are, enormous.
 With this in mind, some Congressmen proposed the US finally switched to metric.
 In 1971, the U.S. National Bureau of Standards issued a report titled “A Metric America” recommending that the U.S. transition to the metric system over the course of 10 years.
 In response, Congress enacted the Metric Conversion Act in 1975 to commence the conversion process.
-However, these good intentions were extremely poorly applied because someone had the bright idea to strip out the 10-year deadline and make the conversion voluntary.
-Of course, no one wanted to willingly change to metric.
+However, the implementation was extremely lacking — someone had the bright idea to strip out the 10-year deadline and make the conversion voluntary — and, of course, no one wanted to willingly change to metric.

 Why the US doesn’t use the metric system

 So, America really tried to switch, but it failed miserably.
 Frankly, it’s easy to see why.
 Switching to metric is, in a sense, like switching to another language.
-If you’re not American, picture this: how would you feel if your government enacted a new rule that forces you to switch to the imperial system?
-Yes, the metric is simpler and uses fewer units, but rational reasons aside, you’d be furious simply because you’d have to change the frame of reference you’ve been used to all your life.
-The UK switched to metric in 1965, and this happened only because the industry forced this.
+If you’re not American, picture this: how would you feel if your government enacted a new rule that forced you to switch to the imperial system?
+Yes, the metric is simpler and uses fewer units, but rational reasons aside, you’d be furious simply because you’d have to change the frame of reference you’ve been using to all your life.
+The UK switched to metric in 1965, and this happened only because the industry forced it.
 UK companies were simply having too much a hard time trading with European countries.
 Even 50 years later, many Britons still refuse to move entirely to metric.
-Distances are still measured in miles, yards and inches, weight in pounds and stones, even pints and gallons are still used.
+Distances are still measured in miles, yards and inches, weight in pounds and stones; liquids in pints and gallons.

-The US isn’t pressured by the same trading problems as the UK, licencehowever.
-You don’t need the metric system to measure one car made in Japan, or one iPad from China, or to selicenseof SQL Server to Germany.
-Most of the food and drinks are made in the US and used there.
+However, the US isn’t pressured by the same trading problems as the UK.
+You don’t need the metric system to measure one car made in Japan, or one iPad from China, or to license an SQL Server to Germany.
+Most of the food and drinks are made and used within the US.
 As far as science and industry go, nowadays most work in SI units.
-If you’ve studied science in college, you know both systems are thought and enforced.
-So, for now at least, Americans are still fine without the metric though sometimes problems and confusions regarding metric can cause disasters.
+So, at least for now, Americans are still fine without the metric system though sometimes problems and confusions surrounding the conversion can cause disasters.
 For instance, one conversion error between US and metric measurements sent a $125 million NASA probe to its fiery death.

-“The use of two different unit systems was the cause of the loss of thein 1998. specified metric units in the contract.
-NASA and other organizations applied metric units in their work, but one subcontractor, , provided thruster performance data to the team in pound force seconds instead of newton seconds.
-The spacecraft was intended to orbit at about 150 kilometers (93 mi) altitude, but incorrect data probably caused it to descend instead to about 57 kilometers (35 mi), burning up in the .” –
+“The use of two different unit systems was the cause of the loss of the Mars Climate Orbiter in 1998.
+NASA specified metric units in the contract.
+NASA and other organizations applied metric units in their work, but one subcontractor, Lockheed Martin, provided thruster performance data to the team in pound force seconds ainstead of newton seconds.
+The spacecraft was intended to orbit Mars at about 150 kilometers (93 mi) altitude, but incorrect data probably caused it to descend instead to about 57 kilometers (35 mi), burning up in the Martian atmosphere.” – Wikipedia